HzeroD/From_Above/README.md

 ### Next Steps

-Further comeptence in data structures will be acquired for the handling of large amounts of text.
-This will make possible a larger story and variety of player choices.
+To become competent in using data structures other than arrays.
+Making possible the introduction of a larger story and more player choices